Bowerbird/bowerbird-web/README.md

 * When running in Debug mode, the species import will be limited to the _testImportLimit property in Bowerbird.Core.Config.SetupSystem.
 * When running in DebugProd or DebugRelease mode, all species will be imported.
 * You can see the status of the indexing by browsing to your RavenDB instance (at your local address or localhost:8080 if running in memory) and clicking on 'Stale Indexes' in the footer of the home page.

+How this happens:
+* When IIS starts up the app pool and the site is hit for the first time, the Web activator along with the interrogation of the document database determines if the species data needs loading and indexing.
+* This results in the creation of a Document called AppRoot in the RavenDB store.
+* As the procedural code in SystemSetup works through, services are turned off and on depending on the need for events to fire.

 Issues